-- ALL absences from school must be justified by parents, guardians or students over 18.
-Students will be recorded as UNEXPLAINED/TRUANT if a phone call or note is not received in a timely manner.
-Unexplained absences will be dealt with in several ways, including parental notification, detentions, in school suspension or if problems persist, out of school suspension. - Students late for class must report directly to class.
-Admit slips will only be issued to students returning from being excused earlier. - Students over 18 may write their own notes, provided they fulfill their primary responsibilities of a good student: good attendance, hard work, passing marks.
+ALL absences from school must be justified by parents, guardians or students over 18.
+Students will be recorded as UNEXPLAINED/TRUANT if notification is not received in a timely manner.
+Unexplained absences will be dealt with in several ways, including parental notification, detentions, in school suspension or if problems persist, out of school suspension.

+Students late for class must report directly to class.
+Persistent lates will result in office interventions and may include suspensions and/or removal from courses.

+Students over 18 may write their own

+notes, provided they fulfill their primary responsibilities of a good student: good attendance, hard work, passing marks.
 Sign-out privileges may be revoked if a student's lack of attendance is impacting on academic achievement.
 Students who have signed out of class are not to remain on school property.
+Long Term Absence Other Than Illness: